bclynch/edm/README.md

   - ~~Upcoming events~~
   - ~~photo~~
   - ~~map~~
+- Setup google analytics
+    - ~~For pages~~
+    - For on some clicks (like buy tickets)
+    - Need to swap in correct account in index.html

 ## Feature Ideas
 - List view for a region on a per day basis